 Step 7: Mounting the Ferrules

 Once your fly rod blank is sanded or filed to the right diameter, it is time to seat and mount the ferrules.
 The ferrules will hold the sections of your bamboo fly rod together.
 Add epoxy to the inside of the ferrule as well as to the seating area on your blank, position the male and female ferrules onto the seating area, and then allow a week or two for the rod to cure.

-You are almost done learning how to make a bamboo fly rod.
-As soon as you have determined what type and weight of fly line your rod will be best suited for, you can select guides and start wrapping them on your rod.
+You are almost finished making a bamboo fly rod.
+As soon as you have determined what type and weight of fly line your rod will be best suited for, you can start wrapping the guides on your rod.
 The number of guides you use will depend on the length of your rod, but you can use the standard formula of one guide per foot (plus one stripper guide to use for the tip).

-When your rod has cured and the guides are secured, you can start assembling the rest of your fly fishing gear.
-Select a suitable fly reel given the weight of your rod, add fly line, and then head to a local stream to test out your handmade fly rod creation.
+Once your rod has cured and the guides are secured, you can start assembling the rest of your fly fishing gear.
+Select a suitable fly reel based on the weight of your rod, add the matching weight fly line, and then head to a local stream to test out your handmade fly rod creation.